On the Pre-Asymptotic Stability and Inverse Structure of Extended-Domain Spectral Methods: Pre-Asymptotic Stability of the Convection-Diffusion Operator

+Standard spectral convergence theory dictates that if a numerical discretization is stable, the discrete Green's function $\mat{L}_N^{-1}$ converges pointwise to the continuous Green's function $G(x,y)$ as $N \to \infty$.
+Therefore, to prove that $\mat{L}_{CD,N}^{-1}$ exhibits exponential decay (Theorem \ref{thm:exp_decay_cd}), it is sufficient to prove that the collocation scheme is uniformly stable in the maximum norm.

-\begin{lemma}[Stability of the Collocation Scheme] Let $u_N \in V_N$ be the solution of the extended-domain spectral collocation method for the operator $\mathcal{L}_{CD}$ with forcing data given by the nodal values of an interpolant $f_I$.
-The scheme is stable in the sense that there exists a constant $C_{num}$, independent of $N$, such that
+\begin{lemma}[Stability of the Stabilized Collocation Scheme] Let $u_N \in V_N$ be the solution of the extended-domain spectral collocation method for the operator $\mathcal{L}_{CD}$ with forcing data given by the nodal values of an interpolant $f_I$.
+Assuming the discretization is sufficiently stabilized (e.g., via oversampling $M \ge \beta N$) such that the quadrature aliasing error is controlled, the scheme is uniformly stable in the sense that there exists a constant $C_{num}$, independent of $N$, such that